sebastianspicker/resonance/docs/API.md

 ## Context
-This page tracks bootstrap decisions for api during revival work.
+This page keeps the current api guidance concise after earlier rough notes.

 ## Usage
+- Rewrote the typescript explanation around the maintained behavior.

-- Merged scattered docker guidance into the docs.
+- Earlier scratch notes were compressed into the current guidance.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Caveats